 Who is Matousec?

-They are an independent project run by security experts dedicated to improving end user security.
+They are an independent project run by security experts dedicated to improving end user website security.
 They not only do testing and research, they have worked with vendors to introduced innovative security solutions.

 According to their web site “We want to participate in the global security research, provide independent software testing, support other companies and software vendors with similar orientation in their activities, and help with the development of their security products.”